amponce/market-intel/outstatic/content/posts/the-energy-update.md

 ***!!!!!12 MONTH FIXED PRICES CONTINUE TO BEAT THE 2022 FIRST OF THE MONTH INDEX AVERAGES!!!!!***

-**Indicative Fixed Prices as of 8/28/2023**
+**Indicative Fixed Prices as of 9/11/2023**

 Start Date Term PG&E CG SoCal CG

-Sep ’23 1 mo. $5.38 $6.55
+Oct ’23 1 mo. $4.73 $5.20

-Sep ’23 3 mo. $5.89 $7.00
+Oct ’23 3 mo. $6.32 $7.25

-Sep ‘23 6 mo. $7.35 $8.55
+Oct ‘23 6 mo. $6.79 $7.49

-Sep ’23 12 mo. $6.35 $7.10
+Oct ’23 12 mo. $5.96 $6.49

-Sep ’23 24 mo. $6.15 $6.86
+Oct ’23 24 mo. $5.91 $6.49

-Nov ’23 – Mar ‘24 $7.75 $8.82
+Nov ’23 – Mar ‘24 $7.20 $7.95

-Apr ’24 – Aug ‘25 $5.15 $5.61
+Apr ’24 – Aug ‘25 $5.07 $5.33

-\*\*STORAGE REPORT – \*\*The most recent forecast for storage was an injection of 29Bcf.
-The actual number comes in at 18Bcf.
-We're now 513Bcf higher than this time last year and 268Bcf above the 5-year average of 2,815Bcf.
-At 3,083Bcf, total working gas is within the 5-year historical range.
-End of Injection Season level forecast remains at 3.90Tcf, down from the earlier forecast of 4.1Tcf.
-CPUC is trying to increase Aliso Canyon storage for this winter from 41Bcf to 68Bcf.
-The vote will be announced 8-31-23.
+**STORAGE REPORT – **The most recent forecast for storage was an injection of 41Bcf.
+The actual number comes in at 33Bcf.
+We're now 462Bcf higher than this time last year and 222Bcf above the 5-year average of 2,926Bcf.
+At 3,148Bcf, total working gas is within the 5-year historical range.
+End of Injection Season level forecast remains at 3.90Tcf.

-\*\*WEATHER – \*\*Aug ’23 has been one of the hottest Augusts on record.
-Even with a record setting month, and looking to finish out the month as such, NYMEX has failed to rally.
-Or has the weather been that strong that it’s prevented a massive downward bear run???
-The 3-month forecast (Sep/Oct/Nov) looks to be even money.
-The Nov/Dec/Jan forecast looks to favor bears.
-The 6-day to 10-day forecast is very bullish.

-\*\*Sean Dookie - \**[**sdookie@rfpes.com**](mailto:sdookie@rfpes.com)*\* – ****[rfpes.com](http://rfpes.com) \- @RFPEnergySolutions, - follow on LinkedIn @Sean Dookie\*\*

-**Disclaimer – The opinions expressed herein are those of Sean Dookie and do not reflect the opinions of RFP ES.
-This material should not be construed as the solicitation of an offer to sell or the solicitation of an offer to buy the products noted in any jurisdiction where such an offer or solicitation would be legal.
-These materials have been created for a select group of individuals and are intended to be presented with the proper context and guidance.
-All reference points are believed to be reliable but are not guaranteed as to accuracy.
-Nor do they purport to be complete - updated information is coming in constantly, and market adjustments take place.
-No responsibility is assumed with respect to any such statement, or with respect to any expression of opinion contained herein.**
+**WEATHER – **The 6 – 10 day forecast shows solid cooling from central TX, up the Plains, into the Great Lakes, across to New England, and all the way down through the Mid-Atlantic to the Southeast.
+This period, 9-17-23 through 9-25-23, may be our time to hedge winter months.
+And if this winter fails to show up, we could downward pressure on prices for the early months of 2024.